AuburnSounds/Dplug/README.md

 `Dplug` is a library for creating audio plug-ins as simply as possible.

-Come talk with us on Discord!(https://discord.gg/QZtGZUw) if you want to learn more.
+Come talk with us on the [D Language Discord](https://discord.gg/QZtGZUw) to learn more.

 [Auto-generated documentation...](http://dplug.dpldocs.info/dplug.html)